-The History of Arbor Day The first Arbor Day was celebrated in Nebraska on April 10, 1872.
+The first Arbor Day was celebrated in Nebraska on April 10, 1872.
 J. Sterling Morton, a pioneer and journalist championed the idea of a "tree planting holiday" in the Nebraska Territory.
 In the 1800's the plains had been cleared for building materials, fuel and farming.
 The pioneers quickly warmed up to the idea of planting trees because trees reminded them of the homes they left in the east, and they needed windbreaks to reduce soil erosion, and shade from the hot sun.

 J. Sterling Morton, 1871